gotson/komga-website/docs/faq.md

 /media/user/disk* /media/user/storage fuse.mergerfs defaults,nonempty,allow_other,use_ino,cache.files=off,moveonenospc=true,dropcacheonclose=true,minfreespace=50G,category.create=mfs,func.getattr=newest,fsname=mergerfs 0 0
 ```

-## How to enable support for Jpeg XL?

-Jpeg XL is supported by default in the official Docker image for `linux/amd64` only.

-In order for Komga to handle Jpeg XL files (`.jxl`), you will need to:
-- install `libjxl` (see [here](https://github.com/gotson/NightMonkeys/tree/main/imageio-jxl) for some known installation methods)
-- follow the [requirements](https://github.com/gotson/NightMonkeys#requirements) to launch `java` with the correct arguments and environment variable

 ## Docker on Raspberry PI arm32: No monotonic clock was available

 If you encounter the following message when starting the container: